ankita841/Text-Editor/README.md

   If the length of the word typed is greater than the screen width, that is, if there are no spaces then the wrapping of word will not take place.
 ## Preview

+- Showing word wrapping and Collapsing two lines into one (when it is possible)
 ![vid](demo1.gif)

+- Showing no word wrapping when there are no spaces
 ![vid](demo2.gif)
 ## Tech Stack
 - C Language